 The Autism Support Network manages the following online resources.
 Please check back regularly as often we schedule events and meetings based on community demand.
-You can also JOIN OUR MAILING LIST for monthly updates.
+You can also join our mailing list for monthly updates.

-Autism Support Network Online Calendar – a listing of meetings and events presented by the Autism Support Network as well as information on other events that we attend with our information booth.
+A listing of meetings and events presented by the Autism Support Network as well as information on other events that we attend with our information booth.

-Autism Support Network Facebook Page – open to the public for liking, following and posting
+Open to the public for liking, following and posting.

 This ASN Parent Group is a forum for ABA parents to talk, ask questions and share stories and concerns.
 We have kept this a closed group so that parents feel comfortable about posting and sharing personal stories about their families.

-This group is for BI’s to post idea’s on Reinforcers, great stores they go to and Apps they use.
+This group is for Behaviour Interventionists to post reinforcer ideas, share great stores they go to and Apps they use.
 It is also a job resource board to connect families and therapists (AKA tutors, AKA Behaviour Interventionists (BI’s).

 Autism Support Network on Twitter – @autismsupportbc

 Practical Function Assessment (Hanley Protocol or IISCA)